-The dividend policy adopted in the Group is also subjected to the above-mentioned objectives.
+The adopted dividend policy is also subjected to the above-mentioned objectives.
 Each decision on dividend payment is preceded each time by the analysis of current and development needs of each of the companies and of the Capital Group as a whole.